 It is therefore essential that as an SMS 1 user, you regularly access the system to review and update your licence details.
 In addition, it is also important to keep informed of any changes made by the Home Office to the rules and adapt your processes and policies accordingly.

-If you have a question about how to manage your licence effectively to avoid Home Office scrutiny, contact us.
+If you have a question about how to manage your licence effectively and avoid Home Office penalties, contact us.

 Who can be a level 1 user SMS?